andrewyang17/Asterisk-AI-Voice-Agent/docs/contributing/references/team-setup.md

 # Linear MCP Setup (Optional)

-This document explains how contributors can connect their AI IDE to the project’s Linear workspace via MCP (Model Context Protocol).
+This document explains how contributors can connect their AI IDE to the project's Linear workspace via MCP (Model Context Protocol).

-This is **optional** – all specs are also available locally in `docs/linear-issues-community-features.md`.
+This is **optional** – join our [Discord server](https://discord.gg/CAVACtaY) for community support and feature discussions.
 MCP just makes it easier for tools like AVA to read/update issues directly.

 ---